-Using scale-model representations, where the Sun becomes a bowling ball and the Earth is a peppercorn, sixth grade science students take a half-mile solar system walk that gives them an inkling of the size of our amazing solar system.
+Using scale-model representations, where the Sun becomes a bowling ball and Earth is a peppercorn, sixth grade science students take a half-mile solar system walk that gives them an impression of the size of our amazing solar system.
 This is how students begin their study of space and the history of space exploration.
 These sixth grade students meet the characters involved in the space program and hear the stories surrounding the astounding accomplishment of the US challenge of sending men to the moon.
-When they view the Apollo 13 movie, they understand that hundreds of people on the ground at Mission Control led to the success of each moon mission.
+When they view the Apollo 13 movie, they understand that hundreds of people on the ground at mission control led to the success of each moon mission.
 The unit on space culminates with a field trip to the Kennedy Space Center where students see the components of the US Apollo moon missions.
 When they see the amazing Saturn V rocket, they have already seen its components in their classroom Saturn V model.
 In this way, the students’ classroom learning experiences make their field trip more meaningful.
 For these students, examining these stories is tantamount to seeing “science in action.”
-With the goal of inspiring students to love learning about creation, they also explore other topics such as the earth’s structure, its magnetosphere, plate tectonics, and volcanoes.
+With the goal of inspiring students to love learning about creation, they also explore other topics such as the earth’s structure, its magnetosphere, and plate tectonics.
 They also dissect the earth’s crust by inspecting rocks and minerals, culminating in a geology dig where students sort rocks and minerals by type.
 All of creation, as it is uncovered by their studies, inspires admiration for our great God!